jonasoesch/p9/paper.md

-##Limitations
+##Limitations {#sec:limitations}

 The main limitation of the proposed experiment with regard to the transition types [@sec:corpus-analysis] and the propositions to reduce the transition cost [@reducing-cost] is that they are not fully implemented.
 The creation of the experiment and the development of the theory happened at the same time.
 This has led to transitions that combine multiple types like *mortality A* for example.
 This makes it hard to relate the results directly to the concepts that have been established in section [-@sec:perception-oriented].

 A second very important limitation is the high difficulty of the transitions in the experiment.
 Ideally, each story should have rates of about 60% for the **relationship** measure and around 40% for the **understanding** measure.
 Only three stories came close to these values.
+We have also found ordering effects in the results.
+It is therefore not ensured the all mini-stories are comparable.

 A third limitation is the selection of measures and the interpretation of the data.
 Most hypotheses could only be measured via a proxy variable.
 Object constancy for example via the transition count. this introduces ambiguity to the interpretation of the results.
 Additionally, many of the measures were based on a coders interpretation of the answer.
 At the time of writing most of the answers were only coded by a single person which introduces a lot of subjectivity (although we made sure that the coder did not know which transition an answer corresponded to).